DiagnostX: An innovative approach to proactive radio maintenance without having to touch every radio.

 MELBOURNE, Fla. – LocusUSA, a leader in the area of RF capture for radio alignment analysis and location has experienced a recent increase in sales growth of their DiagnostX family of products to government agencies in the Western United States.

-DiagnostX identifies radios in need of service by measuring their alignment and operating characteristics long-range, over-the-air (OTA) in real time without user intervention.
+DiagnostX identifies radios in need of service by measuring their alignment and operating characteristics long-range, over-the-air in real-time without user intervention.
 This unique patented technology is non-intrusive to a radio system, and multiple units can be networked to provide system-wide coverage.

 “We have designed DiagnostX to handle the complex issues of how agencies can provide maintenance to their radios on a regular basis, but have kept it easy to implement and use,” says Joseph Rey, managing partner of LocusUSA.